canonical/data-science-stack/docs/how-to/enable-gpus/enable-nvidia-gpu.rst

 Enable NVIDIA GPUs
 ==================

-This guide describes how to configure DSS to utilise your NVIDIA GPUs.
+This guide describes how to configure Data Science Stack (DSS) to utilise your NVIDIA GPUs.

-You can do so by configuring the underlying MicroK8s, on which DSS relies on for running the containerised workloads.
+You can do so by configuring the underlying `MicroK8s`_, on which DSS relies on for running the containerised workloads.

 Prerequisites
 -------------

-* :ref:`DSS CLI is installed <install_DSS_CLI>` and :ref:`initialised <initialise_DSS>`.
+* DSS is :ref:`installed <install_DSS_CLI>` and :ref:`initialised <initialise_DSS>`.
 * Your machine includes an NVIDIA GPU.

 .. _install_nvidia_operator: